-An individual who has taken Chief Executive Officer as job position is tasked to be the organization’s leader, planner, and director ensuring that all goals are met.
+An individual who has taken the Chief Executive Officer job position is tasked to be the organization’s leader, planner, and director ensuring that all goals are met.
 The work that top executives do is applicable in practically every industry, particularly in large companies and businesses with up to thousands of employees.
 There are several business degrees geared toward becoming a top executive.
 Bachelor’s degrees in business-related fields are plentiful.

-A bachelor’s degree is the minimum educational requirement for someone who aspires to be a top executive, and earn an annual median pay of $181,210, according to 2016 data.
+A bachelor’s degree is the minimum educational requirement for someone who aspires to be a top executive and earn an annual median salary of $179,520.
 More importantly, considerable experience is a must in this highly demanding type of career.
-It is inclined toward the business side, which means that undergraduate and more importantly, a post-graduate degree such as a master’s degree, in business-related topics provides an advantage.
+It is inclined toward the business side, which means that an undergraduate and more importantly, a post-graduate degree such as a master’s degree, in business-related topics provides an advantage.
 Other high paying careers include marketing managers, human resource management, construction management, financial managers, and leadership positions in any capacity.

 Computer and Information Systems Manager